John Renbourn: Biography

 Renbourn continued to record and tour.
 He toured the US with Archie Fisher.
 In 2005 he toured Japan (his fifth tour of that country) with Tokio Uchida and Woody Mann.
 In 2006 he played at number of venues in England, including the Green Man Festival in Wales and appearances with Robin Williamson and with Jacqui McShee.
 In the same year, he was working on a new solo album and collaborated with Clive Carroll on the score for the film Driving Lessons, directed by Jeremy Brock.

 In 2011, he released Palermo Snow, a collection of instrumental guitar solos also featuring clarinetist Dick Lee.
 The title track is a complex mix of classical, folk, jazz and blues.
 This piece is a departure, in that there is a classical core, with other styles intermixing, rather than the core style being blues, folk or jazz.

 Since 2012, he had toured with Wizz Jones, playing a mixture of solo and duo material.
 Renbourn previously appeared on Jones's album Lucky the Man (2001) with other former members of Pentangle.
 In 2016, an album by the pair, titled Joint Control, was released.

-Renbourn died on 26 March 2015 from a heart attack at his home in Hawick in the Scottish Borders, aged 70.
+Renbourn died on 26 March 2015 from a heart attack at his home in the Borthwick valley near Hawick in the Scottish Borders, aged 70.